orbeon/orbeon-forms-doc/form-runner/feature/pdf-automatic.md

 [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)

 By default, the PDF is output with most colors removed and a black-and-white scheme.
-With the `oxf.fr.detail.pdf.color-mode`, you can change that default to allow field colors to be used.
+With the `oxf.fr.detail.pdf.color-mode` property, you can change that default.
 This impacts the following form controls:

 - Explanatory Text
 - Formatted Text
 - Calculated Value (if the value is in HTML format)

+Allowed values:

+- `black-and-white` (default): Most colors are removed and a black-and-white scheme is used.
+- `keep-field-colors`: Field colors are preserved in the PDF output.
+- [\[SINCE Orbeon Forms 2025.1\]](/release-notes/orbeon-forms-2025.1.md) `color`: Field colors are preserved, and CSS variables related to colors can be overridden in a custom `@media print` section and will be used by the PDF generator.
+For more information, see [Overriding CSS variables](/form-runner/styling/css.md#overriding-css-variables).

 ```xml
 <property